Jessica Schenck, Principal

 Carlos Gonzalez, Assistant Principal

-Carlos M. Gonzalez, Jr. is entering his 16th year as an educator and will be serving the students and community of Othello as the Assistant Principal of McFarland Middle School.
+Carlos M. Gonzalez, Jr. is entering his 19th year as an educator and loves serving the students and community of Othello as the Assistant Principal of McFarland Middle School.
 Mr. Gonzalez began his career in education in the North Franklin School District as a Health and Fitness teacher and also served as a Reading Intervention Specialist from 2002-2007.
 In 2007, Mr. Gonzalez earned the Assistant Principal position at Othello High School until becoming the Principal of Othello High School in 2012.
 He served as the Principal of Othello High School from 2012 to 2016.
-He served as the Principal of Clarkston High School in the 2016-2017 school year and returned to Othello for this new school year.
+He served as the Principal of Clarkston High School in the 2016-2017 school year and returned to Othello in 2017.
 Mr. Gonzalez earned his Bachelor of Science degree in Kinesiology from Washington State University in 2000 and his Master of Arts degree in Educational Administration from Washington State University Tri-Cities in 2005.
 Mr. Gonzalez is a product of Othello and graduated from Othello High School in 1995.
-With 13 years of administration experience at the high school level, Mr. Gonzalez is excited to bring his experiences in leading effective school systems, supporting social-emotional learning of students and staff, effective teaching practices, AVID, Professional Learning Communities, Special Education and 504, English Language Learning and student discipline and behavioral interventions to McFarland Middle School.
-He is an athletics and activities enthusiast and loves the whole school experience and looks forward to supporting the Othello School District's vision of developing our students toward global competencies.
+With 13 years of administration experience at the secondary level, Mr. Gonzalez is very capable and confident in his experiences in leading effective school systems, supporting social-emotional learning of students and staff, effective teaching practices, AVID, Professional Learning Communities, Special Education and 504, English Language Learning and student discipline and behavioral interventions, etc. He is an athletics and activities enthusiast and loves the whole school experience and looks forward to supporting the Othello School District's vision of developing our students toward global competencies.
 Mr. Gonzalez is married to Marci Gonzalez, a talented and incredible 5th-grade teacher at Lutacaga Elementary School in the Othello School District.
 They have four amazing boys: Bo, Ezra, Mateo, and Elias.